missy-davies/chatterbot/README.md

 personalities for more fun.
 Users can also "like" any Tweet to add it to their 'Favorites'.

-ChatterBot is built with Python Flask on the backend with a PostgrSQL database, and Javascript/jQuery on the frontend along with HTML/CSS and Bootstrap.
+ChatterBot is built with Python Flask on the backend with a PostgreSQL database, and Javascript/jQuery on the frontend along with HTML/CSS and Bootstrap.

 ## Features